Trip reference number: YW_10867

 On the way we will visit the easily-accessible churches of Abreha we Atsbeha and Wukro Chirkos.
 Enjoy a tour of the city of Mekele, exploring the charming cobblestone streets built by the Italians.
 Time permitting; you can visit the museum palace of Emperor Yohannes IV, who established his capital here since he believed he was conceived in the area.
 The people of Mekele are exceptionally friendly (in an already friendly country) so it is a great place to chat and get to know the local people.

-In the morning, start your tour of the rock-hewn churches of Lalibela, visiting the Northwestern Cluster of churches – Bet Medhane Alem, Bet Maryam, Bet Meskel, Bet Danaghel, Bet Mikael & Bet Golgotha.
+You continue your tour of the rock-hewn churches of Lalibela, including the Northwestern Cluster of churches – Bet Medhane Alem, Bet Maryam, Bet Meskel, Bet Danaghel, Bet Mikael & Bet Golgotha.
 After lunch, continue with the Southeastern Cluster of churches – Bet Gabriel-Rufael, Bet Merkorios, Bet Amanual, and Bet Abba Libanos.
 Finally, you will visit the most famous of all the churches – Bet Giyorgis, constructed in honor of the patron saint of Ethiopia – Saint George in the perfect shape of a cross carved out from the very mountain itself.

-After a leisurely morning in Lalibela we will take the short national flight back to Addis Ababa with a rest in the afternoon before our final group dinner together in Addis’ best Italian (second-generation!) restaurant Castelli’s, where Angelina Jolie & Brad Pitt number among it’s celebrated clientele.
-There is the opportunity to further explore the city’s lively nightlife also!
+After a leisurely morning in Lalibela we will take the short national flight back to Addis Ababa with a rest in the afternoon before our final group dinner together in one of Addis’ best restaurants, giving us a chance to reminisce and reflect on all we have seen.

 ** If you see this next to a price, a specific price in your currency has not been provided, this is an estimated-only price based on a currency conversion, the price you pay may be different to that shown